-Having a bachelor’s degree is a definite must for advancement in this field, especially with the push to formalize standards in this field.
+Having a bachelor’s degree is a definite must for advancement in this field, especially with the push to formalize this field’s standards.
 You can give yourself more of an edge by pursuing additional certifications through respected organizations like FEMA, the International Association of Emergency Managers, and the Disaster Recovery Institute International.

 Get Hands-on Experience

-To make an impression as an entry-level candidate, it’s critical that you have some practical experience.
+To make an impression as an entry-level candidate, you must have some practical experience.
 After all, we’re talking about crisis and disaster management.
 Employers want to know you can handle the pressure of a real-life situation.
 You can do this by pursuing an internship or volunteering for a nonprofit that provides disaster relief.
 You might also consider joining local fire and rescue organizations.

 Network in Your Industry